GluuFederation/docs-ce-prod/3.1.3/source/api-guide/uma-api.md

 - resource_id - REQUIRED.
 The identifier for a resource to which the resource server is requesting a permission on behalf of the client.
 The identifier MUST correspond to a resource that was previously registered.
 - resource_scopes - REQUIRED.
 An array referencing zero or more identifiers of scopes to which the resource server is requesting access for this resource on behalf of the client.
 Each scope identifier MUST correspond to a scope that was previously registered by this resource server for the referenced resource.
+- params - OPTIONAL.
+An key/value map that can contain custom parameters.

 Sample request